devSouvik/devSouvik/README.md

 - 🔭 &nbsp; Currently working with a company and improving my Frontend skills with React.js
 - 🤔 &nbsp; Exploring new technologies and quick hacks and making boring stuffs automated.
 - 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
-- 💼 &nbsp; Flutter developer.
+- 💼 &nbsp; Data Engineer, part time Frontend developer.
 - 🌱 &nbsp; InfoSec Enthusiast.
 - ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for stress.